ompl/omplapp/resources/3D/README.txt

 are exported: <problem>_env.dae and <problem>_robot.dae; these files represent the environment and robot geometries.
 The *.cfg files specify a motion planning problem and can be loaded with the GUI.
-The *.path files contain sample solutions for the corresponding .cfg file
+The *.path files contain sample solutions for the corresponding .cfg file.

 * Cubicles.
 A simple office-like environment.
 Depending on the start and goal state, the robot may have to fly through the basement.
 Created by Nick Bridle